Holliday-Segar formula: Worked example

 To estimate the daily fluid requirements of a 9-year-old boy who weights 32 kg, 10*100 + 10*50 + 12*20 = 1740 kcal per day.
-At a 1 kcal / 1 mL conversion, the daily H_{2}0 requirements would therefore be 1740 mL.
+At a 1 kcal / 1 mL conversion, the daily H_{2}O requirements would therefore be 1740 mL.

 Limitations

 While generalizable to most cohorts, the Holliday-Segar formula may inadequately estimate caloric requirements in patients affected by fever, hypothermia, or increased activity states (i.e., hyperthyroidism or status epilepticus).
 The formula can also only be applied to patients above 2 weeks of age.